 What astounds the most perhaps is the detail he is able to put into the movements.
-There’s a range of techniques involved, with hand-applied anglage, polishing, engraving, frosting etc. And considering the price for a non-diamond Sternenhimmel starts at EUR 2,800, it’s quite an appealing proposition.
-With the given options that price can be bumped up quite significantly though, just so you know.
+There’s a range of techniques involved, with hand-applied anglage, polishing, engraving, frosting etc. You can also opt to modified the base model to make it more personally accustomed to your taste, but this comes at a premium of course.

 With the ZBM1 collection, Felipe Pikullik shows even more creative expression.
 ZBM1 stands for Ziffetblatt Model 1, or dial model 1, which is pretty self-explanatory.
 It is limited to 25 pieces and shares the same case and base movement as the Sternenhimmel.
 The dial for the ZBM1 is set with precious stones at each hour and has a fully hand-engraved centre.
 Felipe recently made a bespoke piece for SwissWatchGang with a custom running indicator (or small seconds indicator if you will).
 This is optional for the ZBM1 as it was initially presented without the small seconds subdial.

-What stands out clear as day is the intriguing proposition of bespoke watchmaking, at a very reasonable price point.
+What stands out clear as day is the intriguing proposition of bespoke watchmaking.
 Take the Sternenhimmel for instance, a relatively simple watch but with plenty of space to play around with.
-You can pretty much configure the watch entirely as you want it, starting at a very reasonable price.
+You can pretty much configure the watch entirely as you want it.
 Of course, the cost of any of the watches goes up depending on the level of detail, the inclusion of precious stones, etc. But still, having a mostly handmade and -finished watch to your specific preferences at such a price is pretty hard to pass up.
-Although the ZBM1 is priced a fair bit higher, the level of detail is already a big step up, especially considering the almost fully engraved dial.
+Although the ZBM1 is a bit more complex in execution, the level of detail is a big step up, especially considering the almost fully engraved dial.

 Next to these “standard” collections, there’s also the option of commissioning a fully bespoke made piece.
 This will give you pretty much full creative freedom to work with Felipe on a unique watch, with a movement of your choice.
-Again, even though it is still a sizeable chunk of money to part with for just about everyone, this can be done for as little as EUR 3,500.
 As with the Sternenhimmel and the ZBM1, it all comes down to choices, choices, choices.

 Talking to Felipe Pikullik about his watchmaking endeavours also made one thing very clear.
 Fueled by his conviction for presenting luxury watches at relatively attainable prices, he is already working on future projects.
 With a soft spot for astrological complications and designs, he is currently developing a movement with a 3D spherical moon phase indication, which he hinted at on his Instagram account.
 This will likely take quite a bit of time to be completed, but it shows the unbridled passion he has for the craft.
 He’s not in it for the quick win, he is in it for the passion, learning and honing his skill and pushing himself further.
 For sure, he is a future star to keep an eye on, which we will.